Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 \subsection{The BHK interpretation}

-The mathematical meaning of problems is determined by answering the question: {\it What does it mean to find a solution to a given problem?} A standard but informal answer to this question was given essentially in Kolmogorov's 1932 paper \cite{Kol} and can be also seen as an interpretation of the intuitionistic connectives in terms of solutions of problems.
-In fact, Kolmogorov's paper was the first one to give a systematic interpretation of the intuitionistic connectives.
-(An interpretation of $\exists$ in a slightly different language is found in the other section of Kolmogorov's paper.)
+The mathematical meaning of problems is determined by answering the question: {\it What does it mean to find a solution to a given problem?} A standard but informal answer to this question was given essentially in Kolmogorov's 1932 paper \cite{Kol} and can also be seen as an interpretation of the intuitionistic connectives, and to some extent also quantifiers \footnote{An interpretation of $\exists$ is discussed in a slightly different language in \S2 of Kolmogorov's paper.} in terms of solutions of problems.
 Independently \footnote{A note inserted at proof-reading in Kolmogorov's paper \cite{Kol} acknowledged the connection with Heyting's \cite{He1}.
-A remark found in the body of \cite{Kol}: ``This explanation of the meaning of the sign $\turnstile$ is very different from that by Heyting, although it leads to the same formal calculus'' must refer to Heyting's syntactic interpretation of $\turnstile$ and indicates that at the time of writing, Kolmogorov was unaware of Heyting's semantic interpretation of $\turnstile$ in \cite{He1}, which is similar to Kolmogorov's.} of Kolmogorov, Heyting gave a rather similar interpretation of some intuitionistic connectives in terms of proofs of propositions ($\turnstile$, $\neg$, $\lor$ in \cite{He1} and $\to$ in a 1930 letter to Freudenthal \cite{vD}, \cite{vA} and in print in a 1934 book \cite{He2}).
+A remark found in the body of \cite{Kol}: ``This explanation of the meaning of the sign $\turnstile$ is very different from that by Heyting, although it leads to the same formal calculus'' must refer to Heyting's syntactic definition of $\turnstile$ and indicates that at the time of writing, Kolmogorov was unaware of Heyting's semantic interpretation of $\turnstile$ in \cite{He1}, which is rather similar to Kolmogorov's.} of Kolmogorov, Heyting gave rather similar interpretations for some intuitionistic connectives in terms of proofs of propositions ($\neg$ and $\lor$ in \cite{He1} and $\to$ in a 1930 letter to Freudenthal \cite{vD}, \cite{vA} and in print in a 1934 book \cite{He2}).
+Kolmogorov went somewhat further than this in that he described a systematic interpretation of zero-order formulas of intuitionistic logic.
+But much more importantly, Kolmogorov's paper also offers what in essence is an interpretation of the meta-logical connectives and quantifiers (as discussed in \S\ref{clarified} and \S\ref{K-consequence} below); to the best of the author's knowledge, this aspect of Kolmogorov's interpretation has been completely ignored in all of the previous literature dealing with the ``BHK-interpretation''.